tricinel/angular-sequoia/README.md

 ##### Coming next

 * Better visualiser for long titles
-* Infinite scroll for the nodes on any level
+* Configurable node structure
+* Add/Remove functions passed from the client and just applied by the directive

 ##### License